-Figure 12.57: Layout of the thermionic gun, RF gun and the combination part at linac.
+Figure 11.57: Layout of the thermionic gun, RF gun and the combination part at linac.

-The layout of two RF gun is illustrated in Figure 3.
-The main RF gun (A1-Gun), quasi-travelling wave structure gun (QTW), is selected as main RF gun for SuperKEKB commissioning.
-It is installed in main beam line for generating 5 nC electron beam with low emittance.
-Laser impinges into QTW RF gun with an angle of 60° .
-The secondary RF gun (AS-Gun), cut disk structure RF gun (CDS), is installed with a 90° angle with the beam line.
-Two bending magnets are applied to converge the electron into the beam line for acceleration.
+The layout of two the RF guns is illustrated in Fig. 11.58.
+The main RF gun (A1-Gun), quasi-traveling wave structure gun (QTW), is selected as main RF gun for SuperKEKB commissioning.
+It is installed in main beamline for generating 5 nC electron beam with low emittance.
+Laser impinges into the QTW RF gun with an angle of 60° .
+The secondary RF gun (AS-Gun), cut disk structure RF gun (CDS), is installed with a 90° angle with the beamline.
+Two bending magnets are applied to converge the electron into the beamline for acceleration.
 Due to the 90° angle, the laser beam injects into the CDS RF gun normally.
 A deflector, operated in HEM11 mode, will be added to measure the slice emittance of the electron beam in the pre-injector part between the two bending magnets [32].
-Both of these two RF guns have the ability to generate more than 5 nC electron beam with less than $20\mu m$ emittance [33].
+Both of these two RF guns have the ability to generate more than 5 nC electron beam with less than $20 \ \mu m$ emittance [33].